The Cobos Law Firm knows the Oil Industry

 It is crucial that you understand your rights and hold accountable the people who caused your injuries.
 When someone else’s negligence causes you injury and trauma, you have the right to seek damages.

-At The Cobos Law Firm, our Houston oil rig accident lawyers devote themselves to helping the victims of accidents.
+At The Cobos Law Firm, our Houston oil rig accident attorneys devote themselves to helping the victims of accidents.
 We work tirelessly to help you attain the financial compensation that you deserve.
 When no one holds companies accountable, they continue to forgo safety precautions, leaving others in harm’s way.

 Have you suffered a severe burn, limb loss, skull fracture, or another offshore injury?
 Our personal injury attorneys can help you understand your rights.
 When you suffer any type of injury on an offshore oil rig, our law firm looks out for your best interests.